 ShelterTech is built on Habitat for Humanity’s decades of global experience as a leading affordable housing organization.
 Leveraging Habitat’s extensive network and expertise, the program catalyzes key industry players, ranging from corporations to investors, academics and innovators to provide mentorship, connections and funding for startups.

 As a strong believer in the power of innovation to solve existing housing and sustainable development challenges, the Terwilliger Center partners with entrepreneurs and early-stage companies to harness their capabilities in developing products and services that are affordable, scalable, locally appropriate and environmentally friendly.
-Beyond helping low-income families meet their housing needs, the center works as a catalyst to help create thriving and sustainable housing markets by providing technical expertise, advice and financial support to industry players who help low-income households obtain affordable housing.
+Beyond helping low-income families meet their housing needs, the Terwilliger Center works as a catalyst to help create thriving and sustainable housing markets by providing technical expertise, advice and financial support to industry players who help low-income households obtain affordable housing.